Answered By: Laura Sider Last Updated: Mar 09, 2017 Views: 202

-For foreign languages that use the normal Roman alphabet (like French, Hmong, Norwegian, or Wolof) simply type away!
-Quicksearch is smart enough to not need accents or diacritics.
+For languages that use the Roman/Latin alphabet (like French, Hmong, Norwegian, and Wolof) simply type away!
+Quicksearch does not need accents or diacritics.

-There are many ways that you can choose to Romanize a foreign language, such as Hebrew, Russian, Sanskrit, Thai, or Chinese.
-Each language has slightly different rules.
-When you are searching for a book or article, it is best to follow the Library of Congress guidelines:
+There are ways that you can Romanize a language (such as Hebrew, Russian, Sanskrit, Thai, and Chinese) for your search.
+Your best bet is to follow the Library of Congress guidelines:

-Also, if you are looking for a proper name (such as a person or a place), you should also check the Library of Congress Authority Files to see which way they Romanize that name:
+If you are looking for a proper noun (such as a person or a place) in a non-Roman language, you can check the Library of Congress Authority Files to see how a name is Romanized:

 Was this helpful?
 0 0